kartikgowda/PortfolioProject/README.md

 # Portfolio
-A portfolio website is the ultimate way to showcase my work and let others reach out to me.
+A portfolio website to showcase my work and let others reach out to me.